cokepranav/cokepranav/README.md

 ### Hi there, I'm Sai Pranav - aka cokepranav 👋

+--

 ## I'm a Student & Developer !!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything App dev
+- 🌱 I’m currently learning everything about App dev
 - 👀 I’m interested in development
 - 💞️ I’m looking to collaborate on devs
 - 👯 I’m looking to collaborate with other developers